Introduction

 Common Uses:

-Bonus: Combine lemon juice with baking soda for a fizzy cleaner that’s fun and effective.
+Bonus: Mix lemon juice with baking soda for a fizzy, fun, and powerful cleaner.

 Common Uses:

-5. Essential Oils (Tea Tree, Lavender)—For Fragrance and Antibacterial Properties
+5. Essential Oils (Tea Tree, Lavender)—Nature’s Fragrance Boost

-Essential oils add a pleasant, natural scent to your DIY remedies and come with added benefits.
-Tea tree oil has strong antifungal and antibacterial qualities, while lavender and lemon oils bring calming and refreshing aromas.
+Essential oils do more than just smell good.
+Tea tree oil is antifungal and antibacterial, while lavender and lemon oils bring calming and refreshing vibes to your DIY cleaners.

 Common Uses:

-Caution: Always dilute essential oils properly and avoid direct skin contact.
-Store them in dark glass bottles to preserve potency.
+Caution: Always dilute it properly, and store in dark glass bottles to preserve potency.

 Common Uses: